The Little Foxes: Background

 The fictional Hubbards in the play are reputedly drawn from Lillian Hellman's Marx relatives.
 Hellman's mother was Julia Newhouse of Demopolis, Alabama.
 Julia Newhouse's parents were Leonard Newhouse, a Demopolis wholesale liquor dealer, and Sophie Marx, of a successful Demopolis banking family.
 According to Hellman, Sophie Marx Newhouse never missed an opportunity to belittle and mock her father for his poor business sense in front of her and her mother.
 The discord between the Marx and Hellman families was to later serve as the inspiration for the play.

 The title "The Little Foxes" was suggested by Dorothy Parker.

 In 1946, Hellman wrote Another Part of the Forest, a prequel chronicling the roots of the Hubbard family.

 Production

 Produced and directed by Herman Shumlin, the original Broadway production of The Little Foxes opened February 15, 1939, at the National Theatre.
 It closed February 3, 1940, running for 410 performances before its two-season tour of the United States.
+The main poster and playbill design (yellow background with red and black lettering and the tagline "The Greatest Play of the Generation" over a circular photo of Bankhead in character) was closely referenced over eight decades later for the promotional materials for the satirical comedy Oh, Mary!.